webJose/wj.ObjectComparer/README.md

 oc.Comparers.Add(typeof(DateTime), new MyComparer());
 ```

-For more information and advanced usage, refer to the wiki (coming soon).
+For more information and advanced usage, refer to the [wiki](wiki).

 ## Español